sina5/reacher/Report.md

 In my first attempt, I used shallower networks for critic and actor.
 Those network consisted of 3 layers each.
 I also used a normal distribution for adding noise to actions.
 The model did not reach the desired score for 2000 episodes.

-I increased the model networks by adding extra layers.
+I increased the model networks sizes by adding extra layers.
 The model scores improved a bit but did not reach the desired score for about 1000 episodes.

 I changed the noise to Ornstein Uhlenbeck process.
-The model was trained for 101 episodes to pass the score of 30 on average for all agents over pas 100 episodes.
+The model was trained for 101 episodes to pass the score of 30 on average for all agents over past 100 episodes.

 ## Results